 Work must be handed in according to the instructions given by the module tutor, which will be detailed in the module handbook.
 In the majority of cases this will be via Turnitin.
+All video submissions will made via Google Classroom.

 Only work that is ready by the agreed deadline can hope to qualify for a good grade.
-Submission of written assignments will be done via Turnitin and video evidence via Google Classroom.